marcellodebernardi/data-mining-labs/lab5/readme.md

 # DATA MINING - LAB 5

 ## 1 - FEATURE SELECTION
-2. The most informative ones seem to be `pension` and `contribution-to-health-plan`.
-The least informative is `statutory-holidays`.

 3. Removal of attributes is done at each turn by checking which attributes results in the best accuracy once removed.
+The table is below:

     | Subset Size | Attributes Selected    | Accuracy | Attributes Removed |
     |-------------|------------------------|----------|--------------------|